On Google Ads, your competitors are very visible.

 B) If you’re running NOT Google Ads Campaigns

-There are a ton of keyword/PPC tools that specialise in giving this competitive research information.
+There are a ton of keyword/PPC tools that specialize in giving this competitive research information.

 These will give you the number of keywords that a business is advertising on, how much traffic that drives and what that cost.